Shivaji-137/Astronomical-Software/Readme.md

 <p align="center"><em>Pillars of Creation (NIRCam and MIRI Composite Image).
 Image Credit: NASA, ESA, CSA, and STScI</em></p>

 # Shivaji - Astronomical Software Tools
+Welcome to the Astronomical Software Tools repository!
+This collection is dedicated to providing a comprehensive list of software tools and libraries that are essential for astronomical research and data analysis.
+Whether you are working with Python-based tools or standalone executable software, this repository aims to be a valuable resource for astronomers and astrophysicists.
+Explore the various tools listed below to enhance your research and streamline your workflows.

 ## Table of Contents
 - [<img src="./assets/img/pythonlogo.ico" alt="Logo" width="15" height="15"> Python Tools](#python-tools)
     - [Astropy](#astropy)